What is Collaborative Divorce?

 - The parties sign a collaborative participation agreement which describes the nature and scope of their dispute.

-- The parties voluntarily disclose all information which is relevant and important to the issues to be decided.
+- The parties voluntarily disclose all information that is relevant and important to the issues to be decided.
 There is no “hiding the ball” allowed.

 - The parties agree to negotiate in good faith to reach a mutually acceptable settlement.